simondereuver/image-rec/README.md

-# IMAGE RECOGNITION
+# IMAGE RECOGNITION WEBSITE

-This is a project I will make during summer.
-The intent of this project is to learn how to make a website and using predefined AI models.
+This is a freetime project I will make during summer.
+The intent of this project is to learn how to make a website and using predefined AI models, in preparation for future courses.

 The main idea of this project is to create a website where users are able to upload a picture and a AI model will classify the image.
 As this is the first version it will be updated along the way when new ideas and features come to mind.

+## Program specifications and languages

+The server-side of the website will be programmed using JavaScript with Node.js as the runtime enviroment including Express as the framework.

+The client side will be programmed using JavaScript, HTML and CSS.

+A relational database will be implemented, as of yet which version has not been decided upon, SQLite is considered to be used.

-## Features
+### Features
+Upload an image to the website.
-Uploading pictures to website.
+Image classification of uploaded pictures to the website.
-What percentage of certainty that the AI model can classify the image as.

 More features to come.

-## Workflow idea
+## Kanban board

-Divide the problem into two main parts.
-Eventually integrate the AI to the website and run the pictures in the model.

-### AI PART

-**1.** Learn about AI and what models to use.
-I have used this website to read about image classification and what to use for this project. https://learn.microsoft.com/en-us/dotnet/machine-learning/tutorials/image-classification#prerequisites.
-Divide the project into two parts, website and AI.

-**2.** Test to setup and run the AI model as a simple project.

-### WEBSITE PART

-**1.** Read and learn about how to create and setup a website.

-**2.** Create the website
+Click [here] (https://github.com/users/simondereuver/projects/3) to view the Kanban board of the project.